md-zaman/docker-learning/Mosh/Readme.md.txt

     To install it, we type:
     apt install nano
-    - it might still not get installed, because we might not have the package of nano in the database of the ubuntu images.
+    - it might still not get installed, because we might not have the package of nano in the database of the ubuntu packages.

     You can list the all the packages that are available in this OS by
     typing: